IODeep: an IOD for the introduction of deep learning in the DICOM standard: IODeep architecture

 The ``DNN'' module contains the information about the network.
 Apart from the obvious meaning of the \textit{DnnUID}, and \textit{DnnName} tags, both \textit{DnnArchitecture} and \textit{DnnWeights} contain textual information about the layers and the weights of the network respectively.
 No particular formatting has been indicated in our tag specification, and that's why we used the Unlimited Text (UT) Value Representation.
 One can imagine to fill these tags with either a structured text like JSON and XML or a simple URI pointing to a binary file containing network information according to either a Tensorflow or a PyThorch file format.
 The second option is viable because in our application scenario, the DNN back-end is provided through a computing infrastructure in the same network where the PACS is.
 One can imagine either a dedicated server or better an instance of the DNN back-end running on a medical workstation because it will be used only in inference mode thus the computational effort is very limited.
 In both cases, no security concerns arise because the DNN back-end does not need to connect to the Internet, and the network instanced through IODeep predicts the ROIs starting from an image that is already open on the PACS viewer.
 This ensures that no privacy issues arise because the radiologist is authorized to see patient's data, and the network uses only the values stored in the ``Frame Of Reference'' and ``Image Pixel'' modules of the slice.

 In our implementation the \textit{DnnArchitecture} tag contains a JSON document whose structure has been developed purposely by some of the authors along with the related parser, which allows to instantiate the same abstract model seamlessly in TensorFlow or PyTorch.
-Figure \ref{fig_json_net} shows an example of the JSON describing the architecture showed on the right \cite{Mazurowski_Buda_Saha_Bashir_2019}.
+The parser executable code is freely available in a suitable repository\footnote{\url{https://github.com/CHILab1/DNN-parser}} linked by the project's one.
+The repository contains also the command line specifications to invoke the parser, the complete documentation for writing user-defined JSON descriptions of a network architecture, and the JSON code for building the example U-net \cite{Ronneberger_2015} used in our implementation.
+The JSON code is showed also in figure \ref{fig_json_net} along with the U-net architecture.
 As it can be seen, the key \texttt{input\_shape} contains the information about the shape of the input tensor, which will be used to check if reshaping is needed for the slice to be processed.
 The key \texttt{architecture} shows the type and sequential order of the layers that make up the neural network, while the keys \texttt{convolution}, \texttt{kernel}, and so on report the parameters to be set to implement the convolution properly for each layer.
 In the example a simple sequential model is reported, but our parser deals with all the layer types both in TensorFlow and PyTorch.
-As an example, our format supports the key \texttt{skip\_connection} to build Unet models that are typical architectures for medical imaging.
+As an example, our format supports the key \texttt{skip\_connection} to build U-net models that are typical architectures for medical imaging.
+A detailed description of the implemented JSON keys, and the executable of the CLI version of the parser are available in the project repository.

-In the proposed implementation, we used a PyTorch back-end so the tag \textit{DnnWeights} contains the URI pointing to a file with \texttt{.pth} extension that is the binary format used by Torch, storing the weights as a serialized Python object.